You want smart political talk without the meltdowns?

 I think the evidence is clear on that.

-If someone says, You give me money, or I'm gonna go to the press and say these bad things about you, true or not true, it doesn't matter.
+But that being said, regardless of whether it did or didn't happen, if someone says, you give me money or I'm going to go to the press and say these bad things about you, true or not true, it doesn't matter.

 You know, that's what he did.

-So the fact that it's embarrassment to himself and his family makes this not a crime, and here's what I mean.
+So the fact that it's embarrassment to himself and his family makes this not a crime.

-So his own lawyer said that already, and he's on record as saying that.
+So his own lawyer said that already.

-He pled guilty when his lawyer pled guilty to something that wasn't even a crime, by the way, this idiot, when he pled guilty, Michael Cohen, he said that on the record.
+When his lawyer pled guilty to something that wasn't even a crime, by the way, this idiot, when he pled guilty, Michael Cohen, he said that on the record.

 The allocation was that he did it to influence the election and to prevent embarrassment to himself and to his family.

-So, this goes to the answer.
+So this goes to the answer.

-I watched you on George Stephanopoulos yesterday.
+I watched you on George Stephanopoulos yesterday, and he asked you three questions.

 Did Trump authorize the payments to Stormy Daniel?